Plugin Directory Review Process

 • Check plugin for Plugin Directory Guidelines violations.

-• Detail and issues found and email developer from [email protected].
+• If issues are found, email developer from [email protected].

-• If no issues are found, approve plugin and email to the developer inviting them to create a post in the Plugin Forum at the CP Forums.
+• If no issues are found, approve plugin and email a confirmation to developer.
+Also invite developer to create a release post in the Plugins Forum.

 • Once approved the plugin has to be mirrored in the repository here.
 This is solely used as a backup and development resource.

-The review process will be quicker and smoother if you are familiar with the Plugin Directory Submission Guidelines in addition to the Plugin Directory Guidelines.
+The review process will be quicker and smoother if you are familiar with the Plugin Directory Requirements in addition to the Plugin Directory Guidelines.

 Escalation

-If you are not happy with the review process, you can request an escalation to the Directors by sending an email to [email protected] with a detailed reason for the escalation.
+If you are not satisfied with the review process, you can escalate it by sending an email to [email protected].
+Include a detailed explanation for the escalation.

 Avoidance of conflict of interest